ymenuet/pronogeeks/README.md

 ### Deployed application: https://pronogeeks.herokuapp.com/

 #### What is Pronogeeks?
-Pronogeeks is an app where you can make pronostics on French football league (Ligue 1), competing with friends and the whole community of geeks.<br>
+Pronogeeks is an app where you can make pronostics on French football league (Ligue 1), competing against friends and the whole community of geeks.<br>

 #### Developed by: Yvan Menuet (https://github.com/ymenuet)